 Is it a good time to buy a used Pixel?

-At the time of this writing (May 2022), it might be wise to wait a little, especially if you’re after a mid-range second-hand Pixel phone.
-That’s because Google is rumored to introduce the Pixel 6a at its Google I/O developer conference on May 10.
+At the time of this writing (March 2023), it might be wise to wait a little, especially if you’re after a mid-range second-hand Pixel phone.
+That’s because Google is rumored to introduce the Pixel 7a soon, likely at its Google I/O 2023 developer conference on May 10.
 There are also rumors of a Pixel Fold and Pixel 8 coming later this year.
 The release of a new generation tends to make current models cheaper, and that holds true for pre-owned Pixel phones.
 Additionally, you might want to consider one of the latest models.

 If you’re after a higher-end used Pixel device, waiting a few months might help you net some savings.
-The Pixel 6 has only been on the market for a little over six months, so the offer for used Pixel 6’s is still limited.
-Holding off until Amazon Prime Day 2022 in July could also be smart, as the event usually includes deals on affordable phones.
+The Pixel 7 has only been on the market for a little over six months, so the offer for used Pixel 7 handsets is still limited.
+Holding off until closer to the holidays may also be smart, as we often see amazing deals towards the end of the year.

 Buying used phones can be safe if you know where to go, and how to go about it.
 If you get a used phone from retailers like Amazon or Best Buy, you get a certain level of security because you can always go to them for help, and a warranty is usually involved.
 The same doesn’t apply to all sites, or when you buy a phone straight from another person.
 By the way, you should take some precautions when buying from other people.
 Make sure the deal isn’t some kind of scam, meet at a safe place, and make sure to inspect the device thoroughly.

 Buying a phone in person, directly from a seller will usually prove to be a better deal for both the seller and the buyer.
 You can also look at websites with a lot of competition, like eBay.
 More competition usually means better prices.